Visiting 4th Year Students

 Prerequisites: Completion of third year required Surgery clerkship, third year medical student standing

 When the clerkship is completed, the student will be able to perform and present a history and directed physical exam of patients presenting with sports-related musculoskeletal complaints.
 Recite a differential diagnosis for shoulder pain in the active patient (with and without a history of injury) and describe the differential diagnosis for patients presenting with post-traumatic hemarthosis of the knee.
 List the common treatment recommendations for patient with patellofemoral pain.
 Describe the expected history and physical findings in a patient with tendonitis, stress fracture, torn meniscus, ACL tear, rotator cuff tear, shoulder dislocation, AC separation and ankle sprain.
+Taking call is required.

-Enrollment: 1 student per 4 week rotation
+Availability: 1 student per 4-week rotation

 Clerkship Offered AWSpS - 4 Weeks